QtExcel/QXlsx/README.md

 - Develop the encryption function of xlsx

 ## License and links
-- QXlsx is under MIT License. [https://github.com/j2doll/QXlsx](https://github.com/j2doll/QXlsx)
+- QXlsx is under MIT license. [https://github.com/j2doll/QXlsx](https://github.com/j2doll/QXlsx)
-- QtXlsx is under MIT License. [https://github.com/dbzhang800/QtXlsxWriter](https://github.com/dbzhang800/QtXlsxWriter)
+- QtXlsx is under MIT license. [https://github.com/dbzhang800/QtXlsxWriter](https://github.com/dbzhang800/QtXlsxWriter)
-- Qt-Table-Printer is under BSD 3-Clause License. [https://github.com/T0ny0/Qt-Table-Printer](https://github.com/T0ny0/Qt-Table-Printer)
+- Qt-Table-Printer is under BSD 3-Clause license. [https://github.com/T0ny0/Qt-Table-Printer](https://github.com/T0ny0/Qt-Table-Printer)
-- Qt is under LGPL v3 License or Commercial Lisense. [https://www.qt.io/](https://www.qt.io/)
+- Qt is under LGPL v3 license or Commercial license. [https://www.qt.io/](https://www.qt.io/)

 ## :email: Contact
 - Hi!
 I'm j2doll (aka Jay Two).
 My name is Korean and it is difficult for foreigners to pronounce it.
 Call me j2doll.
 - Leave me a issue. [https://github.com/j2doll/QXlsx/issues](https://github.com/j2doll/QXlsx/issues)
 	- If you are interested in participating in the project, please contact us by issue.
 	- My native language is not English and my English is not fluent.
 Please, use EASY English. :-)
+- If you would like to translate README.md into your native language, please contact me.
+	- You can either raise an issue or use a pull request. (such as README.ko.md)

 ## Similar projects